tkilaker/trmnl-recipes/README.md

 Display classic SVT Text-TV (teletext) pages in authentic monospace styling with configurable page numbers and subpage support.

 [→ View Recipe Details](./swedish-texttv/README.md)

+## How to Use

+Each recipe has its own README with detailed information about features, configuration options, and installation instructions.
+Browse the recipes above and follow the individual recipe documentation for specific setup steps.

 ## Getting Started